 In this post, I’ll show you how you can finally figure out the name of that genre you’ve been enjoying lately and how you can find more songs, artists, labels, and playlists in that music genre.

-To identify and learn a music genre, you need to know the main genre name, immerse yourself in all of the different sub-genres and different flavors, and finally understand the typical arrangement, structure, and instrumentation in that genre.
+To find and learn a music genre, you need to uncover the main genre name, immerse yourself in all of the different sub-genres and different flavors, and finally understand the typical arrangement, structure, and instrumentation in that genre.

 If you are just starting out, the best way to learn the genre of a song is to use a genre analyzer tool, a music chart or classification website, or to use artificial intelligence to create playlists filled with similar songs in Spotify.